sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-dashboards.rst

 ---------------------

 - Fire allows you to create streaming workflow.
-- Streaming workflows have a mini-batch duration, say 30 seconds.
+- The streaming workflows have a mini-batch duration, say 30 seconds.
 - In this case, the output in the dashboards gets updated every 30 seconds as the new data comes in.